Canadensys/canadensys-view-includes/README.md

 Freemarker variables
 --------------------
-The root. variable map will be sent to the template.
+The root. variables must be sent to the FTL template by the Java Servlet.
+The page. variables must be set by the calling FTL template.

 header.ftl
 * page.title : title to use in <title> tag